goshiphq/goship-cms/content/blog/how-port-congestion-will-affect-retailers-this-season.md

 ---
-title: How Port Congestion Will Affect Retailers This Season
+title: Current Effects of Port Congestion on Retail Businesses
 intro: "Though businesses and retailers have prepared months before the holiday season to anticipate a supply chain surge, the nation’s ports are still expected to remain congested. "
 postedAt: "1640239258603"
 news: false
-description: Though businesses and retailers have prepared months before the holiday season to anticipate a supply chain surge, there is still a global port congestion.
+description: The global port congestion can be really harmful to retail businesses, so it is important to be aware of all the possible risks.
-keywords: port congestion
+keywords: effects of port congestion on retail business, port congestion in retail
 altText: port congestion
-image: images/depositphotos_71316689_l.jpg
+image: images/goship-blog-2022-01-12t094634.029.png
 ---
 Due to heightened consumer demand caused by COVID-19, supply chain operations struggle to keep up, especially as the holidays are fast approaching.